adabru/yjs-demo/Readme.md

 Edit a textarea and create a new fruit.
 As the server is not running, these are offline changes.

 Close the browser.
-Every data in the memory is lost.
-The changes are saved to indexeddb.
+Every data in the memory is lost but the changes were already saved to indexeddb.

 Open the browser again at <http://localhost:8011>, it shows an error as the http server is not running.

-Start the server again with `node backen.js`.
+Start the server again with `node backend.js`.

 Reload the webpage and watch the offline change still being there.